-IFSAC derived the estimates for 2019 using the same method used for the 2012 estimates, with some modifications.
-The data came from 1,532 foodborne disease outbreaks that occurred from 1998 through 2019 and for which each confirmed or suspected implicated food was assigned to a single food category.
-The method relies most heavily on the most recent five years of outbreak data (2015-2019).
-Foods are categorized using a scheme IFSAC created that classifies foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.
+IFSAC derived the estimates for 2020 using the same method used for the previous estimates, with some modifications.
+The data came from 1,287 foodborne disease outbreaks that occurred from 1998 through 2020 and for which each confirmed or suspected implicated food was assigned to a single food category.
+The method relies most heavily on the most recent five years of outbreak data (2016 - 2020).
+Foods are categorized using a scheme IFSAC created to classify foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.